aau-claaudia/hpc/docs/overview/index.md

 # Introduction to HPC

-High-performance computing (HPC) involves the use of powerful computing resources to perform computationally demanding tasks that are beyond the capability of traditional computing systems.
-HPC is used to process large datasets, perform simulations, and run resource-intensive applications, such as modelling climate patterns, simulating molecular behaviour, analysing genetic data, designing and testing products and structures, simulating fluid dynamics, optimizing manufacturing processes, identifying trends, and making predictions.
-HPC allows processing and analysis of complex data, leading to faster discoveries, more efficient processes, and better decision-making.
+##### High-performance computing (HPC) refers to the use of powerful computing resources to tackle complex and resource-intensive tasks that exceed the capabilities of standard computing systems.
+For researchers and students at AAU, HPC provides the necessary power to train machine learning models, run simulations, perform data analysis, and conduct modeling, among other tasks.
+This capability is invaluable across a wide range of academic disciplines.

-<br> <!-- Just a little break -->
+## Benefits from using HPC

 <div class="grid cards grid-three" markdown>